Congolese finally pay tribute to late opposition leader | WTOP

 After Kabila gave way to pressure for a new presidential election in January, Tshisekedi’s son Felix was declared the winner.
 He vowed that his father’s remains would come home to Congo, where he was the face of the political opposition for decades.

+Kabila’s FCC coalition released a statement Friday acknowledging the role Tshisekedi had played over the years.

+“Etienne Tshisekedi was undoubtedly one of the major political actors of our country — a hyperactive fighter, but also a man of dialogue,” it said.

-A seven-hour procession to downtown Kinshasa followed the arrival of his casket Thursday night.
+A seven-hour procession to downtown Kinshasa followed the arrival of his casket Thursday night at Kinshasa’s airport.

 Pallbearers wearing ties representing the Congolese flag carried the casket into the stadium on Friday.
 The flat cap that Tshisekedi always wore was placed atop the casket.